Hinxton Village Church.

 It is worth remarking that this treasure of mediaeval architecture gets no financial support from either the state or from the Church of England.
 Quite remarkable when one considers that well over 60% of the built heritage of this country lies in church buildings.

-The Chairman of The Friends is Mr David Mills.
+The Chairman of The Friends is Mr Colin Moses.
 The Secretary is Mrs Kate Riley.

 New members are welcome at any time and membership can be purchased on payment of £5 for an individual annual membership or £10 for a family with young children.
 Life Members is £50 for an individual member.